Chymyst/chymyst-core/docs/other_work.md

 # Previous work

-Here are previous implementations of Join Calculus that I was able to find.
+Here are some previous implementations of Join Calculus that I was able to find.

 - The `Funnel` programming language: [M. Odersky et al., 2000](http://lampwww.epfl.ch/funnel/).
 This project was discontinued.
 - _Join Java_: [von Itzstein et al., 2001-2005](http://www.vonitzstein.com/Project_JoinJava.html).
 This was a modified Java language compiler, with support for certain Join Calculus constructions.
 The project is not maintained.